-APEC members recognize that the full potential of women’s contribution to the Asia-Pacific economy remains untapped.
-As a result, women’s economic empowerment and greater inclusion of women in the regional economy are high on APEC’s agenda.
+APEC members recognize that the full potential of women’s contributions to the Asia-Pacific economy remains untapped.
+As a result, women’s economic empowerment and the greater inclusion of women in the regional economy are high on APEC’s agenda.

 The goal of the Policy Partnership on Women and the Economy (PPWE) is to advance the economic integration of women in the APEC region for the benefit of all members and to coordinate gender activities across other APEC working groups.

-The PPWE was established at the second Senior Officials’ Meeting in May 2011 held at Big Sky, Montana, the United States.
+The PPWE was established at the second Senior Officials’ Meeting in May 2011, held at Big Sky, Montana.
 It combined the former APEC Gender Focal Point Network and the private sector-oriented Women’s Leadership Network—creating a single public–private entity to streamline and elevate the influence of women’s issues within APEC.

-PPWE works to address the five key pillars impacting women’s economic empowerment including:
+The PPWE works to address the five key pillars impacting women’s economic empowerment:

 - Access to capital